-This weekend I worked on a couple small watercolor pencil drawings made on the paper from France (Paris blog here!)
+This weekend I worked on a couple small watercolor pencil drawings made on the paper from France (Paris art store blog here!)
 Although my trip to Paris was in November, it took me a while to think about what I wanted to put on these delicately handmade pieces of paper.
 Perhaps I shouldn't say 'delicately handmade' - they're really strong and sturdy pieces of paper, yet you can feel the care and time that went into creating them.

 For these small watercolor pencil drawings I am still using the Caran d'Ache Supracolor pencils, wonderful pencils in every way.
 The variation of colors in the 80 pencil set prove to be a dynamic and sophisticated range.

 I couldn't decide on many of these pieces to add water to them or not.
 The seemed to look fulfilled with no water added, so I let them be for the most part.